drivechain-project/docs/bip1-hashrate-escrow.md

 * Entries can only be added/removed from D2 if they meet the criteria above (in M3, and implicitly M1 and M2).
 * The ACK-counter of any individual entry can only change by (-1,0,+1) relative to its previous entry.
-* If "Age" < "Waiting Period", then the ACK counter must remain at zero.
 * Within a sidechain group, upvoting one withdrawal (ACK=ACK+1) requires you to downvote all other withdrawals in that group.
 However, the minimum ACK value is zero (and, therefore, downvotes cannot reduce it below zero).

 ##### Footnotes for M4